mbitirini/savings-calculator-api/README.md

 2. Navigate to http://localhost:3000/graphql to access the GraphQL Playground

+3. Write the mutation and the desired inputs on Query variables

+4. Click the play button to run the mutation

+5. Observe the right side of the GraphQL Playground panel

-3. Try executing the provided mutations:
+Try executing the provided mutations :

 #### Calculate Future Value: